-Included is an appraiser's report (1900) and a plat (oversized); and a contract (1901) between the S.C.
-Interstate and West Indian Exposition Co. and the Cameron & Barkley Co. for iron pipe, with a plat
+Included is an appraiser's report (1900) and a plat (See oversize box for Collections 152 and 153); and a contract (1901) between the S.C.
+Interstate and West Indian Exposition Co. and the Cameron & Barkley Co. for iron pipe, with a plat (See oversize box for Collections 152 and 153).

-(oversized).
 In addition, there are legal documents pertaining to the case of W.H.
 Welch and others (as receivers of the exposition company) v. the Germania Brewing Company (1902); and records of the Exposition Transfer Line, including its charter (1901), an agreement (1901), and financial records.